 Medical Flexible Spending Accounts are another way to pay for procedures and items not covered by insurance.
 Employees set aside some of each paycheck for this purpose and this money is not taxed.
 Unlike with Health Savings Accounts, however, the money does not roll over from year to year.

 Some doctors are happy to set up payment plans, but you may find the interest rates on these to be fairly high.
 Other doctors won’t gouge on the interest, but will offer a discount if your bill is paid in a lump sum at the time of the procedure.
 This is the perfect use of the money you get from your Home Equity Loan as you’ll be saving on both ends: a lower fee for the procedure and a lower interest rate on the loan.

 The Best Rates

 Because you are using your home as collateral, you are unlikely to find a better interest rate than on a those found on Home Equity Loans.
-Furthermore, your loan might also be tax deductible (check with a tax professional to find out for certain).
+Furthermore, your loan might also be tax deductible1 (check with a tax professional to find out for certain).
 Being able to fund your dream procedure with equity you already have on hand at a very competitive rate that could also possibly be tax deductible – that sounds like a pretty good deal right there!